CompliSpace/complispace.github.com/_posts/2012-12-14-Browser-Support-For-2013.markdown

 and maturing.
 In particular is the maturity of [web standards](http://en.wikipedia.org/wiki/Web_standards).

-To ensure that we positively contribute to good net citizenship and so that we can continue to deliver first class software, we will no longer be supporting older versions of web browsers that don't comply with modern standards as set out by the [Web Hypertext Application Technology Working Group](http://en.wikipedia.org/wiki/WHATWG) (WHATWG).
+To ensure that we positively contribute to good net citizenship and so that we can deliver first class software, we will no longer be supporting older versions of web browsers that don't comply with modern standards as set out by the [Web Hypertext Application Technology Working Group](http://en.wikipedia.org/wiki/WHATWG) (WHATWG).

 <img src="https://developer.mozilla.org/files/563/Moz_ffx_openStandards_800x600.jpg" alt="" style="width:400px; float:right; margin-top:1em;" class="thumbnail" />

 ##Supported Browsers
-From January 2013, the browsers that we officially support are listed below.
+The list below shows the browsers that we will be officially supporting from January 2013.
 Older versions may work for you, but we will be unable to assist with any problems you may have while using an unsupported browsers.